4727th Air Defense Group: History

-The 27th and 465th FIS were already stationed at Griffiss and had been assigned to the 4711th Air Defense Wing.
+The 27th and 465th Squadrons were already stationed at Griffiss and had been assigned to the 4711th Air Defense Wing.
 Group aircraft maintenance was centralized in the 606th Consolidated Aircraft Maintenance Squadron (CAMS), which was activated at Griffiss in August.
 The 27th FIS converted to Convair F-102 Delta Daggers in the fall of 1957.

-In July 1959 The 465th FIS and the 49th Fighter-Interceptor Squadron, which was stationed at Hanscom Air Force Base, Massachusetts, swapped equipment, personnel, and stations.
-The group was discontinued when the 27th FIS moved to Loring Air Force Base, Maine in October 1959, leaving only a single operational ADC squadron at Griffiss.
-The 49th FIS was then assigned directly to the Syracuse Air Defense Sector, and the 606th CAMS was inactivated.
+In July 1959 The 465th and the 49th Fighter-Interceptor Squadron, which was stationed at Hanscom Air Force Base, Massachusetts, swapped equipment, personnel, and stations.
+The group was discontinued when the 27th moved to Loring Air Force Base, Maine in October 1959, leaving only a single operational ADC squadron at Griffiss.
+The 49th was then assigned directly to the Syracuse Air Defense Sector, and the 606th CAMS was inactivated.